-- buf The buffer containing command output. - len The length of buf in bytes.
+buf The buffer containing command output.

 log_stdin

 int (log_stdin)(const char buf, unsigned int len);

 The log_stdin() function is only used if the standard input does not correspond to a tty device.
 It is called whenever data can be read from the standard input but before it is passed to the running command.
 This allows the plugin to reject data if it chooses to (for instance if the input contains banned content).
 Returns 1 if the data should be passed to the command, 0 if the data is rejected (which will terminate the running command) or -1 if an error occurred.